 |

-Renee Baillargeon's laboratory studies infants' physical, psychological, biological, and sociomoral reasoning.
-In each domain, they seek to uncover the skeletal framework of principles and concepts that guides reasoning and learning.
-In the physical domain, they have shown that a persistence principle enables infants to realize, from a very early age, that objects continue to exist when hidden.
-Infants' skeletal framework also guides their acquisition of physical knowledge, via an explanation-based learning process: Infants learn about simple events by identifying the features that are causally relevant for predicting how the events will unfold.
-In the psychological domain, Baillargeon's laboratory has shown that infants are capable of attributing to agents sophisticated mental states such as false beliefs and deceptive intentions to implant false beliefs.
+Renée Baillargeon's laboratory studies infants' causal reasoning in four core domains: physical, psychological, biological, and sociomoral reasoning.
+In each domain, they seek to uncover the skeletal framework of principles and concepts that shapes how infants reason and learn about events.
+In the physical domain, they have shown that principles of persistence, gravity, and inertia guide early expectations about how events will unfold.
+These principles also contribute to infants' acquisition of physical rules, via an explanation-based learning process.
+In the psychological domain, Baillargeon's laboratory has demonstrated that infants are capable of attributing to agents sophisticated mental states such as false beliefs and deceptive intentions to implant false beliefs.
 Infants then use these mental states, together with a principle of rationality, to predict agents' actions.
-In the biological domain, their research has shown that infants identify novel self-propelled and agentive entities as animals and, in accordance with an "innards" principle, expect them to have filled insides.
-Finally, their experiments in the sociomoral domain have revealed that infants possess an equity-based sense of fairness; current research explores how this and other sociomoral principles interact to guide infants' expectations about social interactions.
+In the biological domain, their research has shown that infants identify novel entities that are both self-propelled and agentive as animals and expect them to have filled insides that causally support their functioning.
+Finally, their experiments in the sociomoral domain have revealed that infants expect individuals to adhere to principles of fairness, harm avoidance, ingroup support, and authority; current research explores how infants evaluate immoral individuals who deviate from these principles and virtuous individuals who exceed them. |

 |